Victoza Weight Loss Case Study: 50 Pounds Lost with Victoza + LDN & More (Updated)

 This is another big one and it is missed frequently by both providers and patients.

-For in depth analysis on how to understand thyroid labs I recommend you read this post.
+For an in-depth analysis on how to understand thyroid labs I recommend you read this post.

 The first thing you will notice is a TSH of 7 with a reference range of 0.3 to 5.0.